-State Testing - All Arizona students in grades 2 and 9 complete the standardized TerraNova Achievement Test each year.
-All students in grades 3-8 complete the dual purpose Arizona Instrument to Measure Standards (AIMS) tests in reading, writing and math each year.
-Both tests are administered during the month of April.
-These state tests are very important, and the district strives to ensure that all students have the necessary skills to perform well on them.
-Starting with the class of 2006, all students will need to score at the proficient level on the High School AIMS exams in Reading, Writing and Math to receive a high school diploma from any Arizona public or charter high school.
-If needed, high school students will be provided five opportunities to pass the AIMS tests.
+State Testing - All students in grades 3-8 complete the AZ Merit Achievement Examin reading, writing and math each year.
+Tests are administered during the month of April.
+State mandated tests are very important, and the district strives to ensure that all students have the necessary skills to perform well on them.